opencdk8s/cdk8s-redis-cluster/API.md

 - *Type:* `string`

-The redis password Has to be plaintext, a way you can securely get a password is by using AWS Secrets Manager.
+The redis password Has to be base64 encoded, a way you can securely get a password is by using AWS Secrets Manager.

 ---